+The goal of my work is to understand the formation and evolution of cosmic dust, particularly where it is formed.
 Specifically, I work on space dust in supernovae, in M31, in nearby galaxies and over recent cosmic time.
-This has involved using the European Space Agency’s Herschel Space Observatory with funding from STFC and the ERC.
+This has involved using the European Space Agency’s Herschel Space Observatory with funding from STFC.

-In 2015, I was one of 372 scientists awarded an European Research Council Consolidator grant totaling €1.8 million to carry out research for 5 years into cosmic dust.
-In particular, the project aums to study dust in galaxies over the past 8 billion years and to investigate dust polarisation in supernovae.
+In 2015, I was one of 372 scientists awarded an European Research Council Consolidator grant (€1.8million) to carry out research for 5 years.
+In particular, the project, called CosmicDust aims to study dust in galaxies over the past 8 billion years and to investigate dust polarization in supernovae.